goofy2k/homeassistant_mqtt_grafana_influxdb/README.md

  Walkthrough of: https://diyi0t.com/home-assistant-mqtt-tutorial/

+ FOCUS ON MQTT first !
+Your main goal is to have remote ESP devices!
+ Later, later, later have a look at influx db / grafana.
+This can also be a Nodered project!

  For Docker:

- Installation of gafana and influxdb via Docker:  https://diyi0t.com/home-assistant-raspberry-pi-docker-setup/
+ Installation of grafana and influxdb via Docker:  https://diyi0t.com/home-assistant-raspberry-pi-docker-setup/

  Followed by: https://diyi0t.com/visualize-mqtt-data-with-influxdb-and-grafana/